Syntaf/travis-sphinx/README.md

   Deploy sphinx docs to gh_pages branch by pulling from output dir.

 Options:
   -b, --branches TEXT     Comma separated list of branches to build on
                           [default: master]
   -c, --cname TEXT        Write a CNAME file with the given CNAME.
   -m, --message TEXT      The commit message to use on the target branch.
                           [default: Update documentation]
+  -x, --deploy-host TEXT  Specify a custom domain for GitHub, useful for
-  --help                     Show this message and exit.
+                          enterprise domains.  [default: github.com] --help                  Show this message and exit.
 ```